 Freddie Mac or Fannie Mae

-Also known as government-backed companies GSEs?
-Freddie Mac And Fannie Mae Establish a set of guidelines Home loans Secondary mortgage market from traditional lenders To qualify for either program, you will need to pay a minimum of 620 credit and make a down payment of 3%.This will vary from lender to lender.
+Freddie Mac And Fannie Mae established a set of guidelines to qualify for home loans.
+To qualify for either program, you will need to pay a minimum of 620 credit and make a down payment of 3%.This will vary from lender to lender.
 Fannie Mae will accept credit scores and financial histories that are good.
-Ratio of debt to income In some cases, up to 50% You should also consider that You will need to pay private mortgage insurance, PMI or 20% down Have you ever had a Ratio loan-to-value Higher than 80%.
-A termination of the benefit could result.
+Ratio of debt to income in some cases should be up to 50%.
+You should also pay private mortgage insurance, PMI or 20% down.

 Fannie Mae HomePath Ready Buyer Program